openSUSE/open-build-service/README.md

 ```

 ### Install/Configure the OBS Backend
-The OBS backend is not a monolithic server, it consists of [multiple daemons that fulfill different tasks](https://github.com/openSUSE/open-build-service/blob/master/src/backend/DESIGN).
+The OBS backend is not a monolithic server, it consists of [multiple daemons that fulfill different tasks](https://github.com/openSUSE/open-build-service/blob/master/src/backend/DESIGN) and is written mostly in [Perl](http://www.perl.org/).

 #### Production
 We maintain an [OBS package repository](https://build.opensuse.org/project/show/OBS:Server:2.4)  which provides all the neccesarry packages and dependencies to run an OBS backend on the [SUSE Linux Enterprise](https://www.suse.com/products/server/) or [openSUSE](http://www.opensuse.org) operating systems.
 We highly recommend, and in fact only test these host systems, for OBS backend installations.
 Here is an example on how to setup the backend on the [openSUSE Linux Distribution](http://www.opensuse.org).